£59 Find Cheap Flights to Saudi Arabia

 • SAUDIA is one of the most popular choices for non-stop flights, with direct flights to Jeddah International Airport (JED) from London Heathrow (LHR), London Gatwick and Birmingham International (BHX).
 If you want to fly to Dubai and stay on the outskirts of Saudi Arabia, Emirates is the most popular choice for direct flights from Glasgow, London, Birmingham, and Edinburgh (EDI).

-Top 5 airlines flying to Saudi Arabia
+Reviews of the top 5 airlines flying to Saudi Arabia

 Need help choosing which airline to fly with from the United Kingdom to Saudi Arabia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.